 Post-op care is extremely important after a frenectomy.
 The most important thing you can do is keep your mouth as clean as possible.
 You may feel minimal discomfort as the operation site heals over the next few weeks.
 Most people report very little post-operative swelling or pain and resume normal function of their tongue and lips.

 Some patients may not notice they just had surgery.
 The minimal discomfort or swelling should subside in about two to three days.
 You should still be able to eat normally.
-Following your post-op instructions will help promote proper healing and give you the results you desire.
+Following your post-op instructions will help promote proper healing and give you the desired results.

-Being tongue-tied usually refers to a patient who has difficulties eating or speaking properly due to an elongated Lingual Frenum.
+A tongue-tie patient has difficulties eating or speaking properly due to an elongated Lingual Frenum.
 This causes the tongue to become restricted, making it difficult to eat or speak properly.
 A frenectomy may be necessary to return function to the mouth.

 What Is The Recovery Time After Surgery?

-Patients can usually go back to regular activity if they aren’t sedated during the procedure.
+Patients can usually return to regular activity if they aren’t sedated during the procedure.
 A recommended saltwater rinse or prescribed antibiotic mouthwash will help keep your mouth clean.
 In the days after your surgery, it is best to avoid acidic foods.
-If you are feeling any pain or discomfort, then over-the-counter pain medication containing ibuprofen may help.
+If you feel pain or discomfort, over-the-counter pain medication containing ibuprofen may help.

 How Do I Prepare For My Procedure?

-Having a thorough consultation with Dr. Cain will determine whether frenectomy is right for you.
-Sometimes lingual frenum can be fixed with speech therapy.
-Depending on a number of factors, we will discuss what option is best suited for you.
+A thorough consultation with Dr. Cain will determine whether frenectomy is right for you.
+Sometimes we can fix a lingual frenum with speech therapy.
+Depending on several factors, we will discuss the best option for you.